rya-sge/access-denied/_posts/2024-05-14-winternitz-signature-scheme.md

 Winternitz is based on the concept of hash chain

-- it consists to Compute each element in chain by hashing previous element.
+- It consists of computing each element in a chain by hashing the previous element.

 $$
 \begin{aligned}